What is the 52-Week Money Challenge?

 Once you get used to saving cash each week, you’ll develop a healthy habit of socking away money for a rainy day.
 When you’ve started to accumulate savings, the next step is to start investing.

 Getting started is a cinch.
 If you’re comfortable with DIY investing, you can open an account with an online brokerage – a low-cost trading platform lets you buy and sell stocks online.
 The best online brokerages in Canada can save you big bucks since you’ll be managing your own portfolio.
 Our top choices are Wealthsimple Trade and Questrade because both trading platforms allow you to purchase ETFs for free.
-Plus, Young and Thrifty readers who open a new account with Questrade get $50 in free trades.
+Plus, you can take advantage of our exclusive promo offer: open a new Wealthsimple Trade account, and get a $10 cash bonus + $0 commission trades.
+All you have to do is deposit $100 and buy $100 worth of stock within the first 45 days.
+If you prefer Questrade, Young and Thrifty readers who open a new account with Questrade get $50 in free trades.

 If DIY investing is not your thing, use a robo advisor – an automated investment service that can build you a customized portfolio and manage your funds.
 With a top-rated robo advisor like Wealthsimple, all you have to do is answer an online questionnaire about your financial goals and your risk tolerance, and using algorithms, it will make a recommendation for a personalized portfolio.
 Going this route can save you time and money: the robo advisor will do all the work of automatically monitoring and rebalancing your portfolio and it typically charges less than 1% in fees.
-Plus, now is a great time to sign up because Wealthsimple is offering Young and Thrifty readers an exclusive deal: get a $50 cash bonus when you open and fund a new account with $500.
+Plus, you can take advantage of our exclusive promo offer: open and fund a new Wealthsimple Invest account with $1000 within 45 days, and get a $75 cash bonus deposited into your account.

 How to Do 52-Week Money Challenge Right